stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

    **The main advantage** is that you can do partial updates using regular SQL.
    **The main disadvantage** more complicated queries (you need to join `roles` and `permissions`) and bigger eventual database size.

 We will use the 1st option in this guide because permissions are not changed often, so the risk of conflict is acceptable for us.
-Moreover this `permissions` field will contain an array that is acceptable by `Ability` instance (i.e., `RawRuleOf<AppAbility>[]`).
+Moreover this `permissions` field will contain an array that is acceptable by `PureAbility` instance (i.e., `RawRuleOf<AppAbility>[]`).

 > If it's not acceptable for your situation, use raw SQL syntax of your RDBMS to partially update JSON column or use 2nd option.

 We also need a table for `users`.
 Every user may have only 1 role, in other words every row in `users` table should have `roleId` field.

-Having users, roles and permissions, we can create `Ability` instance for every user request.
+Having users, roles and permissions, we can create `PureAbility` instance for every user request.
 The logic for the REST API is the following:

 1. User sends request to access some resources.
 2. If it's not authenticated, sends back an error that he needs to login.
 3. If it's authenticated, the app fetches it together with permissions from the database.
-4. The app creates an `Ability` instance based on user's permissions
+4. The app creates an `PureAbility` instance based on user's permissions
-5. Using `Ability` instance, the app checks whether user can do a particular action on requested resource.
+5. Using `PureAbility` instance, the app checks whether user can do a particular action on requested resource.
 6. If not, it's sends error back that user has no permission to do what he attempted to do.
 7. If user has permissions, then proceed with the actual action.